FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > Note that Fabric supports using repositories for GIT integration using either Azure DevOps or GitHub.
 However, this project currently only has support for Azure DevOps.
-Adding support for GitHub in currently left as an exercise for the reader.
+Adding support for GitHub is left as an exercise for the reader.

 ## Configuring Authentication Mode